 06 of 06

-After my two cruises on the Celebrity Solstice, it is easy to understand why the ship is a big hit with vacationers.
-She currently sails Alaska in the summer and Australia and New Zealand in the winter months.
+With all of the innovative features included on the Celebrity Solstice, it is easy to understand why the ship is a big hit with vacationers.
+She currently sails Alaska in the summer, Australia and New Zealand in the winter months, and Hawaii and French Polynesia in-between.
 Wherever she cruises, the passengers are in for a wonderful large ship cruise experience!